wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 #### Download custom reports

-This widget allows you to generate a custom report with available stats and download it.
+This widget allows you to generate a custom report for the statistics that have been generated up to now and download it.

 ![Custom report download](../assets/img/insights/custom-report.png){.cInlineImage-full}